 Welcome to my site!

-I'm Rob van der Hoeven, a senior programmer from The Netherlands with too much experience.
+I'm Rob van der Hoeven, a senior programmer from The Netherlands with over 30 years of experience.
 This site documents the building of my own FreedomBox.

 I have two motives for building of my own FreedomBox: